shandriy/shandriy.github.io/md/index.md

 Links to some random pages I like:

 - [microsounds](https://microsounds.github.io/) - Inspired me to keep working on my website!
 - [eden's website](https://eda.gay) - Currently the design is basically just taken straight from there.
+(This isn't true anymore, but still a really cool page!)
 - [nekoweb](https://nekoweb.org/) - Where I used to host my site!
 - [neocities](https://neocities.org) - Similar to nekoweb.
 I haven't really used it but still pretty cool.